Climate Change

 Do you have a product-level certification?

 We certify companies at the brand level, which includes all emissions from making and delivering products and services.
 This is the only way to eliminate enough carbon and halt climate change.
-Brands consistently find that it costs less than a percent of revenues to compensate for their whole footprint.
+Companies consistently find that it costs less than a percent of revenues to meet the requirements of our certification.

 But wait...there’s more.
-Measuring the entire brand-level footprint is also clearer: to consumers trying to understand the label, and to professionals trying to measure, offset, and reduce their carbon.
-To the consumer at the supermarket, the spaghetti and the rigatoni more or less the same - why should one be Climate Neutral Certified and the other not?
+Measuring your entire brand-level footprint is also clearer to consumers trying to understand the label.
+To the guy at the supermarket, the spaghetti and the rigatoni more or less the same - why should one be certified and the other not?
 To keep everything clear and to enable brands to take more ambitious action, we only certify at the brand level.

 How expensive are carbon credits?